alpaca-lang/alpaca/README.md

 ## What Works Already

 - type inferencer with ADTs.
-Tuples and maps for product types and unions for sum.
+Tuples, maps, and records for product types and unions for sum.
+Please note that MLFE's records are not compatible with Erlang records as the former are currently compiled to maps.
 - compile type-checked source to `.beam` binaries
 - simple FFI to Erlang
 - type-safe message flows for processes defined inside MLFE